 Scope note: This property describes the temporal confinement of an instance of an E2 Temporal Entity.

 The related instance of E52 Time-Span is understood as the real Time-Span during which the phenomena were active, which make up the temporal entity instance.
 It does not convey any other meaning than a positioning on the “time-line” of chronology.
 The Time-Span in turn is approximated by a set of dates (instances of E61 Time Primitive).
 A temporal entity can have in reality only one Time-Span, but there may exist alternative opinions about it, which we would express by assigning multiple Time-Spans.
-Related temporal entities may share a Time-Span.
-Instances of E52 Time-Spans may have completely unknown dates but other descriptions by which we can infer knowledge.
+Related temporal entities may share an instance of E52 Time-Span.
+Instances of E52 Time-Span may have completely unknown dates but other descriptions by which we can infer knowledge.

 Examples: